Consumer Price Index FAQs

 We also recommend the following products for further information:

-Q. Will the ABS be producing a carbon exclusive Consumer Price Index (CPI) and/or Living Cost Indexes?
+Q. Does the ABS produce a carbon exclusive Consumer Price Index (CPI) and/or Living Cost Indexes?

 A. The Consumer Price Index (CPI) measures price change for consumption goods and services acquired by Australian resident households.
 The Australian Government repealed carbon pricing with effect from 1 July 2014.
 It is not possible to quantify the impact of removing the carbon price on the price change measured by the CPI.

 Q. How was the carbon price reflected in the CPI and/or Living Cost Indexes?